 Regenstein Macaque Forest

 Located at the site of the old Kovler Penguin-Seabird House, the zoo’s next great exhibit will be a state-of-the-art home for Japanese macaques, or “snow monkeys.”
 These lively primates will thrill visitors with rich social displays among hot springs and evergreen trees.
-Look for Regenstein Macaque Forest to open in fall 2014!
+Look for Regenstein Macaque Forest to open soon!

 Construction continues on the west end, but Regenstein Macaque Forest is starting to resemble a real exhibit, President and CEO Kevin Bell shares.